azotheblue/blog/_posts/2024-01-29-Blue-Team-Dive.md

 ---
 layout: post
-title: A Way To Organize Board Games
+title: What's in a Blue Team?
 date: 2024-01-29 17:00:00
 categories: cyber
 excerpt_separator: <!--more-->
 ---

 Go Blue Team!
 But who is in it?

 ## WHATS IN A BLUE TEAM?